ljuti/polymux/docs/polymux.md

 ## Executive Summary

-Polymux is a Ruby client library for the Polygon.io API that currently provides basic coverage for options trading data.
-This PRD outlines the roadmap to transform Polymux into a comprehensive, production-ready Ruby SDK for the entire Polygon.io ecosystem.
+Polymux has evolved into a **production-ready Ruby client library** for the Polygon.io API with comprehensive options trading functionality.
+This PRD now serves as a roadmap for expanding beyond options to provide complete coverage of the Polygon.io ecosystem while maintaining the high quality standards already established.

 ## Current State Analysis